second-state/SOLL/doc/guides/DevGuide.md

 ### Compile and execute SafeMath smart contract

 To show how to use SOLL to compile and execute smart contracts, we provide a very basic example to demonstrate it.
-In this example, the smart contract will provide Safe Math machnism that will make sure that calculation results will not be overflow or divided by zero.
-In following steps, we will show how to compile this example and use our benchmark to run this smart contract.
+In this example, the smart contract will provide a Safe Math mechanism that will make sure that calculation results will not be overflow or divide by zero.
+In the following steps, we will show how to compile this example and use our benchmark to run this smart contract.

 #### **Step 1.
 Use SOLL generate WASM file from given contract**